Rimansukwe/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.

-### Project Title
+### Bikeshare Project
-Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+The Bikeshare project explores bikeshare activity in chicago, new york and washington.

 ### Files used
 Include the files used